kieler/config/README.md

+## NOTE: READ-ONLY
+This repository is now read-only and all its contents (the setups and target platforms) are now hosted in their respective repositories.
+Please use those instead.

 # OpenKieler Configurations

 This repository contains setup and configuration files for working on OpenKieler projects.
 Follow these steps to install an IDE ready for OpenKieler development: